 Julian Calv

 Julian Calv is an American composer, singer, and trimbist.
 Born February 18 1999 in New Brunswick, NJ, Julian grew up in Bethlehem Township, NJ.
 He graduated from Moravian University in 2021 with a Bachelor’s of Music focusing on composition, education, and classical piano.
-While there he studied piano with Barbara Thompson and Dan DeChellis and composition with Larry Lipkis and Scott Watson.
+While there he studied piano with Barbara Thompson and Dan DeChellis, and composition with Larry Lipkis and Scott Watson.
 In 2021 he completed an independent study of 20th c.
 American composer Louis T. Hardin, AKA Moondog's, creative life.
 Throughout the course of this impactful project he established an apprenticeship with Stefan Lakatos.

 In early 2023 both “Route 4” and “Thorn and Roots” were released.
 These place-based percussion compositions were conceived following the start of Julian's street performances in Burlington, VT.
 "Route 4” combines samples of the US Interstate Route 4 with a drum collage defined by the trimba's repetitive groove.
 "Thorn and Roots” is a fast paced musical impression based on an improvised melody performed in front of a juice bar having the same name.
 The trimba and balafon play in tandem with one another, creating a percussive flurry in perpetual motion.